United States • Born on July 2nd

 Byron joined Watsi on September 2nd, 2015.
-Seven years ago, Byron joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Byron's most recent donation traveled 8,700 miles to support Nuru, a young girl from Tanzania, to fund surgery to heal legs so that she can walk more easily.
+Eight years ago, Byron joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Byron's most recent donation traveled 8,700 miles to support Salmin, a newborn from Tanzania, to fund surgery so he can walk easily as he grows.

 Nuru is a young girl with a big family.
 Her father is a cattle breeder.
 Cattle breeding has been hard for the past few years because of climate change, so the cattle have been dying because of starvation.
 Nuru has always wished to go to school, but it has been hard for her to start because the nearest school is located around 6 km away from home and her condition makes it impossible for her to walk that distance every day.
 Nuru was diagnosed with bilateral genu valgus.
 Her legs bow inward so that her knees touch.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, Nuru has a difficult time walking.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Nuru.
 The procedure is scheduled to take place on January 6th.
 Treatment will hopefully restore Nuru's mobility, allow her to participate in a variety of activities, and greatly decrease her risk of future complications.
 Nuru’s father says, “My daughter has been suffering for a while.
 I wish for her to be able to do what she wishes independently.”